pinf/loader-js/README.md

   * By `require()`ing it from any CommonJS module to load a sub-program
   * By calling it from the command line to run a program
+  * By setting it up as a package server to load programs into a browser

 The loader aims to be __complete and fully specification compliant__ where possible.